How to Sleep When Your Stressors Keep You Awake

 I soon started seeing the folly in this thinking wth the help of advice from close family members and friends.

 I began to realize that rather than helping me do well in work, depriving myself of sleep has been actually negatively affecting my performance.
 I needed sleep to concentrate and make better decisions.
-More importantly, I realized I had to get ample sleep if I wanted to be healthy.
+More importantly, I realized I had to get ample sleep if I wanted to be

 We cannot finish all our tasks in one day.
 So don’t overschedule.
 Spread your tasks out evenly in a week in such a way that you won’t overwork yourself or miss a deadline.